kiwicarolin/kiwicarolin.github.io/portfolio.md

 ***

 ### Google Glass Remote Collaboration
-_Tools: Google Glass, Processing for Android [Design and development]_

 The idea of Social Panorama is of a remote collaboration tool that allows panorama images to be explored in real time between a Google Glass user and a remote tablet user.
 A variety of different cues were analysed to depict the best user experience on each medium.